 Trends and Latest Developments

 In information theory, researchers are developing new entropy measures that are better suited for analyzing complex data sets, such as those found in machine learning and artificial intelligence.
 These measures are used for feature selection, anomaly detection, and understanding the inherent complexity of data.
-Furthermore, the concept of entropy is being applied in network science to analyze the resilience and robustness of complex networks, from social networks to power grids.
+Beyond that, the concept of entropy is being applied in network science to analyze the resilience and robustness of complex networks, from social networks to power grids.

 Tips and Expert Advice: Managing Entropy in Your Life